gabriel-98d/CCPS530-Term-Project/README.md

 Once successfully logged in, user will have access to 'http://localhost:3000/weatherapp' where they can see weather related info for cities mentioned above.

+User information (password is hashed) is consequently stored in a MongoDB collection called 'users'.